What Color Red Is The American Flag

 Different Interpretations and Shades

 In recent years, there has been increased attention to ensuring color accuracy and consistency across all representations of the American flag.
-This reflects a desire to uphold the flag's integrity and ensure that its symbolic message remains clear and impactful.
+This reflects a desire to uphold the flag's integrity and confirm that its symbolic message remains clear and impactful.

 Red in Other National Symbols